cortezcristian/anyandgo/README.md

 5 directories, 6 files
 ```
-Notice that if flag "fixtures" is "enabled" in our config anyandgo will autoload datasets for each collection, and loading fixtures will clear the existing contents of a collection.
+Notice that if flag "fixtures" is "enabled" in our config: anyandgo will autoload datasets for each collection ( note loading fixtures will clear the existing contents of a collection).
 In the treeview example shown above, we only are going to override admins collection.
 We are also adding a `shared` folder that is shared for all environments.

 ## Express 4.x
 Facts about this implementation: